Andreu92/sakai-nuxt-typescript-empty/README.md

 ## Introduction

-Sakai-vue 4.3.0 admin dashboard template from primefaces port to nuxt 3.
+Sakai-vue 4.3.0 admin dashboard empty template from primefaces port to nuxt 3 with typescript.

 ## Setup